Department of Chemistry

 B.Sc., Tel-Aviv University

 Ofer Kedem grew up in Rehovot, Israel, and obtained a B.Sc. in Chemistry at Tel-Aviv University (2007), followed by a M.Sc.
 (2009) and Ph.D.
 (2013) in Chemistry with Prof. Israel Rubinstein at the Weizmann Institute of Science.
 With Prof. Rubinstein, Ofer studied plasmonic Au nanoparticles, explored their interaction with dielectric materials in the context of bio-sensing; and the way the particles modify the emission properties (intensity, lifetime and even emission wavelength) of fluorescent materials.
-Driven by his interest in dynamic systems, Ofer then started a postdoctoral position with Emily A. Weiss at Northwestern University’s Department of Chemistry and the Center for Bio-inspired Energy Science (CBES).
+Ofer then started a postdoctoral position with Emily A. Weiss at Northwestern University’s Department of Chemistry and the Center for Bio-inspired Energy Science (CBES).
 He used experiments and simulations to study non-equilibrium transport powered by a ratcheting mechanism, which uses local asymmetric fields combined with an energy input to enable transport.
-In August 2019, Ofer is joining the chemistry faculty at Marquette University as an Assistant Professor.
+In 2019, Ofer joined the chemistry department at Marquette University.